 We considered three families of linear models that are sufficiently flexible to accommodate different characteristics of longitudinal data.
-In particular, they may account for non-constant coefficients of variation, a feature that may justify differences generated by underlying log-normal and gamma distributions, as discussed in Wiens (1999).
+In particular, they may account for nonconstant coefficients of variation, a feature that may justify differences generated by underlying log-normal and gamma distributions, as discussed in Wiens (1999).

-Differences between estimates obtained under marginal and conditional models may occur due to noncomparable parameters, as indicate Lee & Nelder (2004) and Fitzmaurice et al. (2008).
+Differences between estimates obtained under marginal and conditional models may occur due to noncomparable parameters, as indicated by Lee and Nelder (2004) and Fitzmaurice et al. (2008).
 In our example, the main goal was to evaluate the efficiency of two types of toothbrushes along 45 days.
-This may not be carried out by a direct comparison of the estimates of β{jd} in models (3.1)-(3.2), (4.2)-(4.3) and (5.2)-(5.3), because such parameters have different interpretations.
-Assuming the correct specification of all models, the estimates of the original parameters β{jd} were smaller for LNLMM than for GLMM or GEEbased models.
+This may not be carried out by a direct comparison of the estimates of β{jd} in models (5) and (6), (8) and (9), and (11) and (12), because such parameters have different interpretations.
+Assuming the correct specification of all models, the estimates of the original parameters β{jd} were smaller for LNLMM than for GLMM- or GEE-based models.
 To bypass this problem, we compared the population averaged effects that correspond to the relative residual bacterial plaque indices, $\beta{jd}^ = E(y{jd}|x{jd} = 1)$.
-For both LNLMM and GLMM, computation of this marginal expectation requires integration of the random effects in $E[\mathbf{Y}i|\mathbf{b}i]$ while GEEbased models allow a direct estimation, an advantage reported by Serroyen et al. (2009), specially for non-linear mixed models.
+For both LNLMM and GLMM, computation of this marginal expectation requires integration of the random effects in $E[Y_i|b_i]$, while GEE-based models allow a direct estimation, an advantage reported by Serroyen et al. (2009), especially for nonlinear mixed models.

-In general, the estimates of the fixed parameters and their corresponding standard errors obtained under LNLMM, GLMM or GEE-based models are very close to each other, both with or without the exclusion of the outliers.
+In general, the estimates of the fixed parameters and their corresponding standard errors obtained under LNLMM-, GLMM-, or GEE-based models are very close to each other, both with or without the exclusion of the outliers.
 The estimates of the variance components are also similar for LNLMM and GLMM.
 The estimate of τ_1^2 is the most affected by the outliers because it is related to the extra-variance for the treatments where the outliers occurred.
 For the marginal model (GEE-based), the estimated correlation of repeated measures is smaller for the data without outliers and so is its standard error.
-The conclusions of all tests are the same for the three approaches, although the p-values are in general smaller for GEE-based models (see Table 4).
+The conclusions of all tests are the same for the three approaches, although the p values are in general smaller for GEE-based models (see Table 4).